-Cellular refers to the broadband cellular communication protocols such as Global System for Mobile Communication (GSM), Long Term Evolution, etc., which the physical spectrum that they occupy vary depending on technology and country.
+Cellular refers to the broadband cellular communication protocols such as Global System for Mobile Communication (GSM), Universal Mobile Telecommunications System (UMTS), Long Term Evolution (LTE), 5G New Radio (NR) etc., which the physical spectrum that they occupy vary depending on technology and country.
 Cellular is common within consumer communication devices and used for long range communications back to a base station.
+An AO may desire to monitor these devices operating within the controlled space monitored by the WIDS.
 There is a three phased approach for the detection of cellular emitters within a controlled space which are: the detection of cellular signals within the controlled space, the geo-location of the cellular emitter within the controlled space, and collection of the identifiers of the cellular emitter.

-The simplest and minimal form of cellular detection is when a WIDS sensor is capable of detecting the mere presence of cellular signals by monitoring the physical energy of the signals within a controlled space.
+There are currently three generations for cellular communications defined by the 3rd Generation Partnership Project (3GPP) in common use.
+These standards are the older 3G generation, the currently used 4G generation, and newer 5G generation.
+Each generation of cellular communications has separate standards which are different implementations that fall under a generation of cellular communications.
+Examples of this are UTMS being a 3G standard, LTE being a 4G standard, and NR a 5G standard.
+As of now, 3G is in process of being decommissioned within multiple counties and is expected to be fully decommissioned in the U.S. by the end of 2022.
+4G is the most common cellular communication.
+5G is the newest cellular communication technology and is still in early stages of deployment.
+5G is divided into two groups of frequencies: FR1 which are all bands below 6 GHz and FR2 which are the frequency bands between 24 GHz and 54 GHz referred to as millimeter-wave and for practical purposes does not need to be monitored.
+The simplest and minimal form of cellular detection is when a WIDS sensor can detect the presence of cellular signals by monitoring the physical energy of the signals within a controlled space.
 Improving on the detection capability would be to discretely identify the detected signals into individual cellular emitters to allow for the awareness of the number of devices.
-To greatly enhance the security posture of the controlled space, the WIDS could be able to geo-locate the discrete cellular emitters within the controlled space.
+To greatly enhance the security posture of the controlled space, the WIDS could be able to geolocate the discrete cellular emitters within the controlled space.
 The capability of a WIDS to detect temporary identifiers from cellular emitters allows for the identification of the cellular emitters within the controlled space.
-This phased approach to WIDS cellular detection is an optional capability which is not required, but the AO may decide to implement none, some, or all of these approaches.
+This phased approach to WIDS cellular detection is an optional capability which is not required, but the AO may decide to implement none, some, or all these approaches.